 Grammar is part of writing.

-This can be a scary thought.
-Take it from a guy who was a C student — at best — in grammar until his second year of college.
+I was a C student — at best — in grammar until my second year of college.
 I couldn’t make sense of it.
 Then an amazing thing happened.
-I found the key for me.
 I learned the difference between a dependent clause and an independent clause.
 That solved the majority of my comma, semicolon and conjunction problems in one fell swoop.

 The reader doesn’t care about your problems.

 An infinity of ideas exist.
-Look past the surface of things.
-For instance, consider a bare wall.
-What might be interesting about a wall.
-They can have mold inside of them.
+Consider a bare wall.
+What might be interesting about a wall?
+It can have mold inside of it.
 How about a surreal story about wood and plaster cells fighting off the invading mold cells?
 Maybe the mold is sentient and gets into the nasal passages of the homeowner.
 What happens then?
 Maybe there is a skeleton behind the wall.
 Treasure.
 Drugs.
 An alien baby.
 Haunted wallpaper?
 Anything can be a story.
 Don’t worry if it sounds stupid.
 Case in point: a man has a six-foot invisible rabbit for a friend.
 How dumb does that sound?
 Yet, it made a great story called Harvey.
-Another process a lot of writers use is the what-if process.
-For example, what if my computer started typing on its own?

 Find what works for you.

-For a time, I read “How To Write” books with utmost seriousness.
-I’d read about the writing process of famous authors and try to emulate them.
-That led to frustration.
-This is not to say that such lessons don’t have merit.
-They have lots of merit, but, in the end, you have to find the process that works for you, and it takes whatever amount of practice it takes.
-Implement processes that work for you.
+“How To Write” books have their place but can lead to frustration.
+In the end, you have to find a process that works for you.
 Just because another author finds it helpful to write character biographies and outlines doesn’t mean you have to do that, too.

 How do I break into publishing world?

-No tricks exist that I know about.
+No tricks exists.
 A perfect query letter isn’t enough.
 Following a three-act structure isn’t enough.
 Schmoozing an agent isn’t enough.
-You have to learn to write publishable prose.
-Then you must find publishers and agents looking for your type of genre, start submitting, submitting, submitting and hope you find a publisher looking for what you’re selling.
-Check out Duotrope Digest or Ralan for possible markets.
-When submitting, keep your query short and sweet.
-Don’t beg, cry or plead.
-The publisher has heard it all.
-A little personality is okay, though.
-Basically, the publisher knows what they want.
+Write publishable prose.
+Find publishers and agents looking for your type of genre, submit and hope you find a publisher looking for what you’re selling.
+Keep your query short and sweet.
+The publisher knows what they want.
 If you have it, they will ask for it.
 If not, you will get the standard rejection letter.
-That’s all part of the fun.